 <Assertion>[One or More]

 One or more SAML assertions represented by the bytes of each assertion.
 Assertions are stored as byte data to ensure that the signature on each assertion can be validated.
-Assertions stored in this element MUST retain its original canonical format so that any signature on the Assertion can be validated.
+Assertions stored in this element MUST retain its original canonical format so that any signature on the assertion can be validated.

 <xs:complexType name="SAMLAssertionsType">